 Divorce usually involves reaching an agreement on a range of different assets to create a split that meets both you and your ex partner’s needs and makes financial sense.
 Importantly, it should also have as little impact as possible on your tax position.

-Here, this refers to the amount of Income Tax and Capital Gains Tax you’ll need to pay.
+Your tax position refers to the amount of Income Tax and Capital Gains Tax you’ll need to pay.
 When you’re getting divorced, there is a window of time where a spousal exemption applies and then drops off.
 Any divorce settlement after a certain date can fall outside this and it can mean that there is no exemption and Capital Gains Tax becomes payable.
-This can be an extremely complicated area, but a financial planner can help guide you towards an outcome the works for both parties.
+This can be an extremely complicated area, but a financial planner can help guide you towards an outcome that works for both parties.

 Alongside a solicitor, a financial planner can play a key role during a divorce.
 People often turn to a financial planner once their divorce settlement is agreed but involving a financial planner early on means that they can help shape the divorce settlement.
 They help those getting divorced to make the right decisions, reorganise their life, take control of their financial future and recognise the value of money in their own circumstances.

 While a solicitor focuses on the process of getting divorced, a financial planner will look at the life-long implications of decisions made and how they will work in the real world following divorce.
 A financial planner works with the person getting divorced throughout the process and afterwards, making sure that they are confident in their understanding of their financial situation.
 Financial planners can also help with the burden of decision-making and administration too, by assisting with paperwork and meeting deadlines.